gfox1984/gfox1984/README.md

 Worked on the UI of the Assima Performance Suite and Assima Training Suite desktop applications and on the generation of contents (e-Notes, Word documents, lessons).
 Used C, C++, Win32, COM, VBA and JavaScript.

+## Education

+#### 2007: Master's degree in Databases and Artificial Intelligence at Université de Bourgogne (France)

+Studied all fields of Information Technology, including programming, multimedia, UNIX systems, user experience, project management, databases and artificial intelligence.

+Graduated with 1st class honours ("mention Très Bien").

+#### 2006: Bachelor of Science in Informatics at University of Northumbria (United Kingdom)

+Studied Java, robotics and relational databases.

+Graduated with 1st class degree.